SeptBlast/ceaser-advt-genie/docs/VIDEO_GENERATION_IMPLEMENTATION.md

     "Make a video of a dog playing in the park"
 )

-# Generate video with S3 storage
+# Generate video with Firebase storage
 result = await video_service.generate(
     prompt=enhanced['prompt'],
     model="runway_gen3",